 The Guardian 1000 films to see before you die—The British newspaper presented its list of must-see films in a highbrow list.

-The Guardian The best films of all time, by genre—The newspaper selected the best films in each of seven genres in a mainstream leaning list.
+The Guardian The best films of all time, by genre—The newspaper selected the best films in each of seven genres in a mainstream list that also leans highbrow.

 The Guardian The 50 best family films—The newspaper responded to readers' requests for a family film library.